belarix/xfce-Dark-theme-/README.md

 Xfce4
 -----
 1) Enable HiDPI variant of theme under Appearance > Style
-2) Set mouse Cursor Size to 32 under Mouse and Touchpad > Theme
+2) Set mouse Cursor Size to 32 or 34 under Mouse and Touchpad > Theme
 3) Enable 2x Window Scaling under Appearance > Settings
 4) Add the following to /etc/environment to make it global, or to something that runs when you login for your account (Like ~/.profile):